-New Britain High student asks Special Olympics partner to prom
+New Britain High student asks Special Olympics Unified Sports partner to prom

 NEW BRITAIN — Prom season is quickly approaching and “promposal” videos are starting to roll in.
 This video from New Britain quickly caught our attention!

-Unified Sports is an off-shoot of Special Olympics and brought together Donovan Dorce and Melissa Figiel.
+Unified Sports is a registered program of Special Olympics and brought together Donovan Dorce and Melissa Figiel.

 “Almost everyone knows about the great Unified Sports Program that we offer at New Britain High School,” New Britain school district wrote on their Facebook page.
 “What a lot of people don’t know is how much the friendship goes beyond the court.”